T045T/TIS-100/README.md

 (The manual specifies that the behavior of LAST with no preceding ANY is undefined, so this is fine.
 But the reference implementation stalls when using LAST without ANY, so we may want to use another bit to show whether LAST has been initialized)

 Without spending too much time on premature optimization, let's add two extra wires to the Port interconnect: WRITE and READ.

+> **Architecture Note:**
+>
+> The physical interface at a Port consists of 11 DATA wires, one READ and one WRITE wire.

 With those, ANY can just choose the port whose WRITE or READ wire is being pulled high by a neighbor.
 A quick experiment shows that in case of multiple ports receiving data in the same cycle, the order of precedence is